 When sending a resume to an employer, you should send a cover letter to complement it unless instructed otherwise.
 Even if the cover letter is optional, this is a great chance to pitch to the company.

 An effective cover letter should be directed towards a specific position or company and describe examples from your experience that show off skills the employer needs.
 Try not to simply repeat your resume in paragraph form, but to complement your resume by offering a little more detail about key experiences.

 You want to convince the reader that your interest in the job and company are genuine and specific.
 You also want to demonstrate ways that your experience has prepared you for the role by sharing a few brief stories that highlight your qualifications.
 This takes time and research; use the job description and the company’s web site or LinkedIn page to identify traits and skills the company values.

 Lastly, cover letters are also a chance to demonstrate the communication skills necessary to most jobs.
 Careful composing and revision are essential.
-To ensure it will be effective, bring your cover letter to our drop-in hours or schedule an appointment with a counselor to have it reviewed.
+To ensure it will be effective, schedule an appointment with a career advisor to have it reviewed.